 1.12 Main hypotheses:

-The most notable finding in this study comprising Chapter 2 is that we replicate findings from the studies in Chapter 1 that women choose to prepare more than men.
-Interestingly, women chose to prepare more regardless of the payment scheme they were randomly assigned to.
-Also, we did not find evidence that assignment to either a tournament or piece-rate payment scheme significantly predicted the binary choice to practice problems, after including gender and the interaction between gender and condition in the model.
+First, we replicate findings from the studies in Chapter 1 that women choose to prepare more than men.
+Interestingly, women chose to prepare more regardless of the payment scheme (competition, piece-rate) they were randomly assigned to.
+Also, although people overall were more likely to practice in the tournament scheme, we did not find evidence that assignment to either a tournament or piece-rate payment scheme significantly predicted the binary choice to practice problems, after including gender and the interaction between gender and condition in the model.
 Although we did not pre-register a hypothesis that condition would be a significant predictor of the choice to practice, it is nonetheless important to note that gender explains participants’ decision to practice problems over and above any effect of condition.

-We also pre-registered other means of quantifying preparation (i.e., amount of time spent on the pages with practice problems and study tables, number of practice problems completed, and rounds of extra practice problems completed) to test the robustness of the gender effect, and find evidence across our multiple measures of preparation that women tended to prepare more than men.
+We also pre-registered other means of quantifying preparation (i.e., amount of time spent on the pages with practice problems and study tables, number of practice problems completed, and rounds of extra practice problems completed) to test the robustness of the gender effect, and find evidence across our multiple measures of preparation that women tended to prepare more than men– they spent more time, XXX, XXX.

-One important consideration when interpreting the effect of gender on the choice to prepare before the task is that we find a significant effect of gender on task score even while controlling for risk and confidence, unlike two out of the three studies in the last chapter.
-It is possible that shortening the task contributed to this effect - especially considering the evidence suggesting that women’s performance may suffer under more competitive pressure [cites].
+One important consideration when interpreting the effect of gender on the choice to prepare before the task is that, contrary to our prior studies (Chapter 1), we find a significant effect of gender on task score, even while controlling for individual differences in risk preferences and confidence, unlike two out of the three studies in the last chapter.
+It is possible that shortening the task contributed to this effect - especially considering evidence suggesting that women’s performance may suffer under more competitive pressure [cites].
 There may be less pressure to perform well during a two-minute task (used in all of the studies of Chapter 1) relative to a 30-second task (used in the study in this Chapter).
 In support of this possibility, @Shurchkov2012 shows that womens’ performance significantly improves, to the extent that they outperform men, in a low time pressure competition.

 We also found evidence for the hypothesized main effect of gender in our other primary pre-registered analysis, where women were more likely to assume they practice less than others compared to men.
-We found this effect held when using our pre-registered version of the analysis using the perceived practice deviation variable, representing the accuracy of participants’ guess of how much their level of practicing compared to others participants’ level of practicing, both among the full set of participants and among the subset of participants that chose to practice.
+This effect held when using our pre-registered version of the analysis using the perceived practice deviation variable, representing the accuracy of participants’ guess of how much their level of practicing compared to others participants’ level of practicing, both among the full set of participants and among the subset of participants that chose to practice.
 We also wanted to test the robustness of the effect using a slightly different way of quantifying our relationship of interest, where we included participants’ raw self-reported practice decile as the main dependent variable of interest (instead of perceived practice decile) with gender and number of practice problems attempted as predictors.
 We replicate the aforementioned effect, where women tended to think they practice less than others, regardless of how many practice problems they actually attempted - although this effect only held among the full set of participants and not among the subset of participants who chose to practice.